-Weighting cap factor = $(1,000,000,000 \times \text{target weight / closing price of the stock in EUR)}$, rounded to integers
+Weighting cap factor = (1,000,000,000 x target weight / closing price of the stock in EUR), rounded to integers

-Corporate Actions: All components are maintained for corporate actions as outlined in the

-STOXX calculation guide available on stoxx.com
+Replacements: Deleted companies are not replaced.
+Fast entry: Not applicable.
+Spin-offs: Spin-off stocks are not added permanently.
+Corporate Actions: All components are maintained for corporate actions as outlined in the STOXX calculation guide available on stoxx.com